Medicine Hat September Festivals

 Josie Doll, entertainment and events coordinator, City of Medicine Hat, says Together Again was intended to reunite residents and really celebrate the community’s resilience over the years.

 “It’s unlike any event Medicine Hat has ever had.
-This festival is so multi-faceted, and we hope those who plan to come stay until the end of the night for the firework finale,” says Doll.
-“It really showcases the spaces, businesses, and organizations we have downtown and highlights what they’re like when they’re all activated in this way.”
+This festival is so multi-faceted, and we hoped those who planned to come stayed until the end of the night for the firework finale,” says Doll.
+“It really showcased the spaces, businesses, and organizations we have downtown and highlighted what it's like when it's all activated in this way.”

 It featured a 600-seat dinner table on Finlay Bridge, an escape room at Medicine Hat Public Library, a portrait unveiling, a celebration of new Canadians, a Municipal Historic Resource announcement, and a main stage with performances from The Royal Foundry, The Northern Pikes, 54-40, and High Valley, along with local bands Taking August and Band of Brothers.